MooersLab/pymolshortcuts/README.md

 #### Have  incentive version < 2.0 or do not want to mess with installing an external module

-If you have an incentive version less than 2.0 or you do not want to bother with installation of the datetime module, download the *pymolshortcutsNoDateTime.py*.
+If you have an incentive version less than 2.0 or you do not want to bother with the installation of the *datetime* module, download the *pymolshortcutsNoDateTime.py*.
 This version of the script lacks the functions that depend on the datetime module.
 By using this version  You will not get error messages about this module not being found.

 ### How to install the date time module